There are affiliate links in here. I get a small commission if you purchase through them.

 Jenny Lake Campground

 The Jenny Lake Campground has 59 spots and is just a few hundred yards from the shore of the gorgeous and sprawling Jenny Lake.
 None of these have electric hookups and they are all tent-only spots.
+There is plenty of hiking near Jenny Lake, too.

 Signal Mountain Campground